katebeavis/pr-hero/README.md

 ### 3)  HipChat notifications

 Using webhooks, whenever a PR is opened or merged, a message will be posted in a HipChat room.
-When a PR is opened, the app will make a recommendation on who should review it, based on number of PR's contributed to in the last 7 days
+When a PR is opened, the app will make a recommendation on who should review it, based on number of PR's contributed to in the last 7 days, and notify that person

 ![HipChat notifications](/app/assets/images/hipchat_notifications.png?raw=true)